The History of the Dukeries Rally

 In 2011 it was Andy Burton who became the first driver to have won the event four times, again in the Peugeot Cosworth, on the way to clinching another BTRDA Gold Star title, whilst in 2012 it was Hugh Hunter and Andy Marchbank who restored the trend of Ford Focus WRC wins.
 In 2013 Charlie Payne continued the Ford dominance of the rally and was partnered by now the most successful co-driver in the event history Paul Spooner who joined the list of four times winners of the Dukeries Rally.

-2014 was to be the last Dukeries Rally to take place in the Nottinghamshire forests when it became clear that it was no longer viable to run such a competitive event in the easily accessible and it was fitting that it was again won by Steve Perez & Paul Spooner (Ford Focus WRC) who went on to become BTRDA Champions.
+2014 was to be the last Dukeries Rally to take place in the Nottinghamshire forests when it became clear that it was no longer viable to run such a fiercely competitive event in the easily accessible forests.
+It was fitting that the final forest event was again won by Steve Perez & Paul Spooner (Ford Focus WRC) who went on to become the BTRDA Champions that year.